-Winning a high-value sweepstakes prize is very exciting... until you have to pay your sweepstakes taxes and need to add the value of the prize to your taxable income, so it's important to ensure that the value is correct.
+Winning a high-value sweepstakes prize is very exciting... until you have to pay your sweepstakes taxes.
+In the United States, you need to add the value of the prize to your taxable income, so it's important to ensure that the value is correct.

-When sponsors set up sweepstakes, they determine the ARV of the prizes to be awarded.
-But remember that ARV stands for "Approximate Retail Value," and that the name has "approximate" in it for a good reason: the sponsors are estimating how much the prize will be worth when the winner receives it.
+When sponsors set up sweepstakes, they determine the ARV of the prizes they're awarding.
+But remember that ARV stands for "Approximate Retail Value," and for a good reason: An ARV is just an estimate.

-Take, for example, a vacation sweepstakes that is giving away a trip to Las Vegas including airfare, hotel, and event tickets.
+Take, for example, a vacation sweepstakes that's giving away a trip to Las Vegas including airfare, hotel, and event tickets.
 With this prize, you have three variables to estimate for the ARV:

-However, there is a significant amount of variation in the value of these prize elements.
+However, there's a lot of room for variation in the value of these prize elements.

-The price for the event tickets can vary depending on the day and time of the show you attend, and hotel prices fluctuate depending on factors like when you travel and what else is going on at the time.
+The price for the event tickets changes depending on the date and time of the show you attend.
+Hotel prices fluctuate depending on factors like when you travel and what else is going on at the time.

 Airfare rates are even more volatile.
-Air ticket prices are seasonal, and can leap in price overnight.
+Air ticket prices are seasonal; they can leap in price overnight.
 Plus, it's impossible to know in advance where the winner will live.
 Airfare to Las Vegas from, say, Los Angeles is going to have a much different cost than airfare from Hawaii, Maine, or Virginia.
-And if the winner lives in a remote area, the number of airlines the winner can use is limited, making the prices likely to be higher.
+And if the winner lives in a remote area, the number of airlines the winner can use is limited, making the prices even higher.

 Consider a promotion where the sponsors are giving away a free computer.
-In many cases, when the sponsors set up the giveaway, the computer was worth $2,000 but by the time the prize arrives in the winner's hands months later, its value has depreciated.
-That same computer might only be worth $1,200 by the time the winner takes possession of it.
-High-end prizes like cars could depreciate in value even more dramatically.
+In this case, when the sponsors set up the giveaway, the computer was worth $2,000.
+By the time it arrives in the winner's hands months later, its value has depreciated.
+That same computer is now worth $1,200.
+High-end prizes like cars depreciate in value even more dramatically with time.

-Sponsors may have other reasons for over-estimating an approximate retail value as well.
+Sponsors may have other reasons for overestimating an approximate retail value.
 Entrants tend to get more excited about big sweepstakes, which means that estimating a high value for a prize could make the giveaway more successful for the company hosting it.
-Plus, the ARV could affect the sponsor's taxes as well.
+Plus, the ARV could affect the sponsor's taxes.

 Does a High ARV Really Matter?